Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 He followed that up with a brief return to his roots by filming the iconic documentary Pumping Iron about his mission to win a seventh Mr. Olympia title.
 After he won, taking the record for most wins, Arnold retired from bodybuilding to focus on acting.

-While competing with Rambo star Sylvester Stallone at the box office, Arnold became one of the highest paid actors of all time over these decades.
+While competing with Rambo star Sylvester Stallone at the box office, Arnold became one of the highest-paid actors of all time over these decades.
 His biggest win was the Terminator franchise, though he only made $75,000 for the first installment.
-Schwarzenegger went on to make $23 million for starring in the sequel and $35 million for the third installment.
+Schwarzenegger made $23 million for starring in the sequel and $35 million for the third installment.

 Enter the Governator